 TO PASS THIS UNIT YOU MUST:

-Practicals last 2 hours each and are conducted on campus and online.
-Note that you are expected to attend and participate in practical sessions, as they are a hurdle requirement of the unit.
-Failure to attend and complete at least 8 of the practicals will result in a fail grade.
+Practicals last for up to 2 hours each and are (mostly) conducted on campus.
+Note that you are expected to attend and participate in prac block sessions, as they are a hurdle requirement of the unit.
+Failure to attend and complete at least 80% of the pracs will result in a fail grade.

 The primary means of communication for this unit is via iLearn, which can be accessed by most web browsers from inside or outside the University.
 We expect you to use iLearn for:

 - Doing the Weekly Quizzes

 - Regularly checking subject announcements (at least twice per week)

 - Discussing the unit and its content with staff and other students

 - Downloading Lecture and Practical materials https://unitguides.mq.edu.au/unit_offerings/122504/unit_guide/print 7

 - Logging in to iLearn